Timur-Maistermind/Machine-Learning-Roadmap/README.md

 # Machine Learning Roadmap.
-Step-by-Step way to become a Data Scientist.
+Step-by-Step Guide to become a Data Scientist.

 # Machine Learning Roadmap Overview
 The goal of the roadmap is to provide a list of resources that are enough to be a **Middle Data Scientist starting from ZERO**.
 Some parts will be useful even for Senior/Lead DS.